nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in VolunTier.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+> **⚠️ Warning:** Deleting a person will permanently remove all lessons associated with them.
+Ensure you have selected the correct person before proceeding with deletion.

 ### Deleting a lesson : `deleteLesson`

 Deletes the specified lesson from VolunTier.

 Format: `deleteLesson TUTOR_INDEX TUTEE_INDEX \s SUBJECT`

-* Deletes the lesson between the tutor at the specified `TUTOR_INDEX` and the tutee at the specified `TUTEE_INDEX`, and subject.
+* Deletes the lesson between the tutor at the specified `TUTOR_INDEX` and the tutee at the specified `TUTEE_INDEX` for the specified SUBJECT.

 Examples:
 * `findSubject Math` followed by `deleteLesson 2 5 \s Math` deletes the lesson between the Tutor with index 2 and the Tutee with index 5.

 ### Viewing a person's details : `view`

-Displays the details of a person that might not be shown in their card.
+Displays additional details of a person that might not be shown on their card.

 Format: `view INDEX`